mgk2014/PCMLAI-CAPSTONE2/README.md

 <img src="plots/EntityTypeDistribution.png" alt="Entity Types" width="500">

 All numerical features in this dataset represent discrete values.
 Some of the features appear to be highly correlated for ex: AccountsId, AccountsName, AccountObjectId.
-This will be removed in the 2nd pass of the analysis
+This were removed before developing the model

 <img src="plots/m_numerical_heatmap.png" alt="Entity Types" width="400">

 ### Model development

 - Ran Logistic Regression, KNN, DecisionTree, SVM, Random Forest and GradientBoosting classifiers with default parameters.
-LR and SVM executed on smaller data sets but took a long time with the dataset size chosen for this analysis.
-These classifiers were subsequently removed in the final analysis.
+LR and SVM executed on smaller data sets (10k rows) but took a long time (> 9-10 hrs) with the 150K train dataset size chosen for this analysis.
+With the smaller data sets, SVM, LR did not improve upon the scores of the RF classifier.
+Subsquently, SVM, RF classifiers were removed in the final analysis.

 - For KNN, Dt, RF and Gradient Boosting classifers - Macro Precision, Recall, and F1 scores are recorded in this table